A Colorful Kids’ Bedroom: Design & Sources

 The Swing Arm Sconce

-The sconce is worth calling out because I did something a bit silly– I combined two lights.
+The sconce is worth calling out because I did something a bit silly– I combined the best parts of two light fixtures.
 I loved the green sconces we picked out to live above the nightstands, but the shape didn’t work in the book nook.
 We needed something with a long arm.

 Book nook in a kid's room with a yellow gingham curtain, green reading lamp and colorful dinosaur sheets.